pallets/flask/docs/installation.rst

     $ sudo pip install virtualenv

-Chances are you have virtualenv installed on your system then.
+Changes are you have virtualenv installed on your system then.
 Maybe it's even in your package manager (on ubuntu try ``sudo apt-get install python-virtualenv``).